rmkit-dev/rmkit/src/remux/README.md

-# reMux
+# remux

-reMux is an app switcher for remarkable. once its running, hold the middle button down for several seconds until the reMux launcher appears
+remux is an app switcher for the remarkable tablet. once its running, hold the middle button down for several seconds until the remux launcher appears or swipe up either side of the screen.

+## Adding Apps

+usually, most people install [toltec](toltec-dev.org) and the apps in toltec all use draft format and are installed into /opt/etc/draft.

-there are a couple ways to configure the list of apps that appear in reMux:
+but if you are writing a new app or trying out an unpackaged app, there are a few ways to configure the list of apps that appear in remux:

-1. via code configuration - edit config.launcher.cpy
+1. via code configuration - edit config.launcher.cpy and recompile remux
-2. add a binary to the remux watch dir on the remarkable
+2. add a binary to `/home/root/apps` on the remarkable and make sure it is `chmod +x`
-3. using draft remarkable configuration files
+3. using draft remarkable configuration files. they are installed into /opt/etc/draft

 ## Launching